CrossFit

 How to do that?

-Return to exercise after Covid-19 infection
+Return to exercise

 Guidelines for professional athletes

-The overall guideline for professional athletes is to have a thorough medical history, physical and psychological examination conducted by a medical professional before returning to sports after Covid-19 infection; and to monitor and record their own physical and psychological markers of health.[xxv]
+The overall guideline for professional athletes is to have a thorough medical history, physical and psychological examination conducted by a medical professional before returning to sports after COVID-19 infection; and to monitor and record their own physical and psychological markers of health.[xxv]

 More precise:

-- All athletes are recommended to undertake a medical history and physical examination, with cardiac, pulmonary and blood tests, clinical neurological and musculoskeletal tests and a mental health screening since anxiety and depression are common in people suffering from post- Covid.
+- All athletes are recommended to undertake a medical history and physical examination, with cardiac, pulmonary and blood tests, clinical neurological and musculoskeletal tests and a mental health screening since anxiety and depression are common in people suffering from post- COVID.

 - On returning gradually to sports athletes should be able to complete activities of daily living and walk 500 m without excessive breathlessness or fatigue, should have rested for ten days; do not have any organ- damage; and should be symptom free for 7 days without any treatment or medication which could mask COVID-19 symptoms.